xlladdins/xll/docs/Excel4MacrosT-Z.md

 **Related Functions**

-ACTIVATE   Switches to a window
+ACTIVATE&nbsp;&nbsp;&nbsp;Switches to a window

-DOCUMENTS   Returns the names of the specified open workbooks
+DOCUMENTS&nbsp;&nbsp;&nbsp;Returns the names of the specified open workbooks

-GET.WINDOW   Returns information about a window
+GET.WINDOW&nbsp;&nbsp;&nbsp;Returns information about a window

-NEW.WINDOW   Creates a new window for an existing sheet or macro sheet
+NEW.WINDOW&nbsp;&nbsp;&nbsp;Creates a new window for an existing sheet or macro sheet

-ON.WINDOW   Runs a macro when you switch to a window
+ON.WINDOW&nbsp;&nbsp;&nbsp;Runs a macro when you switch to a window

 Return to [top](#T)